realm/SwiftLint/README.md

 > more information.

-To do this, add a custom script to a `Run Script` phase of the `Build Phases` of the primary app target, before the `Compile Sources` phase.
+To do this, add a custom script to a `Run Script` phase of the `Build Phases` of the primary app target, after the `Compile Sources` phase.
 Use the following script implementation:

 ```